Yes, allergies can cause hearing loss and tinnitus. A Firat University study was conducted on 31 patients who were diagnosed with sudden hearing loss.

 Chronic Inflammation and Hearing Loss

-Experts believe that there is a correlation between Chronic Rhinosinusitis (CRS) patients and sensorineural hearing loss.
+The Department of Otolaryngology believes that there is a correlation between Chronic Rhinosinusitis (chronic sinus inflammation) and sensorineural hearing loss.

-The study team defines CRS as “Persistent inflammation of the nasal cavity and sinus mucous membranes for more than 12 weeks.”
+A study was completed with 103 patients who met the chronic rhinosinusitis (CRS) definition.
+The study team defines CRS as “Persistent inflammation of the nasal cavity and sinus mucous membranes for more than 12 weeks.”.
+The results of the study revealed that outer hair cell injury and hearing long may have a common cause in patients with CRS.

 Symptoms of Hearing Loss